-John Millis is a former writer for ThoughtCo.
-He has taught physics and astronomy at the collegiate level since 2001 and is currently the chair of the Department of Physical Sciences and Engineering at Anderson University, in Anderson Indiana.
+John P. Millis, Ph.D., is a former writer for ThoughtCo, where he contributed articles on space and astronomy for three years.
+He has taught physics and astronomy at the college level since 2001 and is currently the chair of the Department of Physical Sciences and Engineering at Anderson University in Indiana.
 He teaches a wide variety of courses while maintaining an active research program in high energy astrophysics.

-John's research focus is on pulsars, pulsar wind nebulae, and supernova remnants.
+Dr. Millis's research focuses on pulsars, pulsar wind nebulae, and supernova remnants.
 Using the VERITAS gamma-ray observatory in southern Arizona, he studies the very high energy radiation from these dynamic sources to extract information about their formation and emission mechanisms.
 In 2010, he co-founded a small consulting business, Aurum Consulting, LLC, assisting with biological testing, chemical formulations, and product development.
-John Millis wrote on Space and Astronomy topics for the Dotdash/About.com networks for three years.

 Dr. Millis received a Ph.D. in physics and astronomy and a B.S. in physics with a mathematics minor from Purdue University.

 ThoughtCo, a Dotdash Meredith brand, is an award-winning reference site offering education content created by experts.
 ThoughtCo reaches 13 million readers each month.
 Learn more about us and our editorial guidelines.